muhammadhuzaifakhalilhnhtechsolutions/muhammadhuzaifakhalilhnhtechsolutions/README.md

 <h1 align="center">Hi there, I'm Muhammad Huzaifa 👋 </h1>
 <h3 align="center">🚀 React Native Developer | Mobile App Enthusiast</h3>
-<p>I'm a dedicated mobile developer focused on crafting high-quality, interactive applications in React Native.
+<p text-align="center">I'm a dedicated mobile developer focused on crafting high-quality, interactive applications in React Native.
 With a passion for seamless user experiences and efficient solutions, I love to bring creative ideas to life in the mobile space.</p>

 👨‍💻 About Me:
 📍 Currently working at HNH Soft Tech Solution PVT LTD